 Here are some of the common reasons you might have a constant need to clear your throat:

-• Asthma.
-People with asthma tend to cough frequently, which can then irritate the larynx and pharynx, creating the urge to clear your throat.
+- Asthma: Individuals with asthma often experience frequent coughing, which can irritate the larynx and pharynx, leading to the urge to clear the throat.

-• A tic.
-For some people, a constant need to clear your throat is a nervous tic.
-One study found that chronic throat clearing is one of the five most common symptoms of tic disorders.
+- Tics: For some, chronic throat clearing can be a nervous tic.
+Research indicates that chronic throat clearing is among the five most common symptoms of tic disorders.

 Dietary Causes of Constant Post-Nasal Drip